scalacenter/scalafix/docs/developers/tutorial.md

 argument is not required.

 Don't be intimidated by publishing to Maven Central, it gets easier once you've done it the first time.
-A guide to publish libraries can be seen [here](https://github.com/olafurpg/sbt-ci-release).
+A guide on how to publish libraries can be found [here](https://github.com/olafurpg/sbt-ci-release).
 The benefits of publishing a rule to Maven Central are many.